St. Francis, Minnesota: History

-St. Francis was incorporated on May 16, 1962 and became a statutory city in 1974 when villages were removed as a subdivision in Minnesota.
+St. Francis was incorporated on May 16, 1962, and became a statutory city in 1974 when villages were removed as a subdivision in Minnesota.

 Geography

-According to the United States Census Bureau, the city has a total area of 23.97 sqmi, of which 23.53 sqmi is land and 0.44 sqmi is water.
-St. Francis is located in the northwest part of Anoka County.
+According to the United States Census Bureau, the city has an area of 23.97 sqmi, of which 23.53 sqmi is land and 0.44 sqmi is water.
+St. Francis is in northwestern Anoka County.

 Nearby places include Bethel, East Bethel, Oak Grove, Nowthen, Elk River, Zimmerman, Crown, and Isanti.